mlochbaum/BQN/tutorial/list.md

         ↕ 8

 Natural numbers in BQN start at 0.
-I'll get to the second function in a moment, but first let's consider how we'd decode just one number in binary.
+I'll get to the second primitive in a moment, but first let's consider how we'd decode just one number in binary.
 I'll pick a smaller one: 9 is 1001 in binary.
 Like the first 1 in decimal 1001 counts for one thousand or `10⋆3`, the first one in binary 1001 counts for 8, which is `2⋆3`.
 We can put each number next to its place value like this:

         8‿4‿2‿1 ⋈¨ 1‿0‿0‿1